 To download resource pack designed to help social workers engage more effectively in the PEP process, please click here.

 The school and local authority for the CLA have a shared responsibility for the PEP.
 In practice, this means that the DT, VSH and allocated social worker work together to develop the PEP, taking account of the child’s views.
-The Designated Teacher is responsible for leading on the development and implementation of the PEP within the school.
+The Designated Teacher is then responsible for leading on the development and implementation of the PEP within the school.

 When a child on the school’s roll becomes looked after, the Local Authority which looks after him or her must ensure that the Designated Teacher is notified and receives a basic PEP.